 To qualify as IIHI, information must be health-related.
 The information must relate to past, present, or future physical or mental health of a specific person, or relate to the provision of healthcare to a specific person, or to future payment or provision of healthcare to someone.

-That is not all.
 To meet the definition of IIHI, information must identify someone.
 Or, there must be a reasonable basis to believe that information can be used to identify someone, along with other data.
+To constitute IIHI, information must also be "created or received by a healthcare provider."

 Was this article helpful?